chinhonnang0000/asteroidgen/README.md

 - more to be found and be fixed.

 Last thing completed
-conduits. comes with 4 tiers.
+liquid router and junctions. comes with 4 tiers.

 Work in progress, excluding bugfixes - removed from this list once completed.
 - side missions
-- liquid routers and junctions
+- ast_defaulta
 - campaign map overhaul for drill data bases and later ones.

 Proposed untouched (not started yet)
 - Attacking units and war factories and refabs
 - mass drivers that need power. for unalted AsteroidGenerator.
 - skilltree for erida
 - skilltree for Jason 2.0 - to cause the planet to be playable.